Continuing Education Activity

-Initial pain relief is achieved with icing, especially after activities, and non-opiate analgesic medications, such as acetaminophen (first line) and non-steroidal anti-inflammatories.
-When using NSAIDs, topical preparations are preferred, but if oral NSAIDs are used, a 10- to 14-day course should be used to limit possible side effects/complications.
+Initial pain relief is achieved with icing, especially after activities, and non-opiate analgesic medications, such as acetaminophen (first line) and nonsteroidal anti-inflammatories (NSAIDs).
+When using NSAIDs, topical preparations are preferred, but if oral NSAIDs are used, a 10 to 14 day course should be used to limit possible side effects/complications.

 Patients with medial epicondylitis should be actively involved in physical therapy.
 The first goal of physical therapy is establishing full, painless range of motion.
 This is followed by stretching and progressive isometric exercises.
 As the patient continues to improve, resistive exercises are added to the program.
 The overall goal is to increase muscle strength beyond that of pre-injury strength.
 Once the patient can perform repetitive exercises without discomfort, they are progressed back into sports or occupation-specific activities.
 At the end of the guided therapy, patients should transition to a maintenance exercise program to continue overall flexibility and strength and decrease the chance of recurrence.